ay701/Coding_Challenges/README.md

 More challenges are coming up ...

-My philosophy : Simple is the best!
+One philosophy : Simple is the best!